Resources for Learning

 The two-story John Brown University library-also known as the Arutunoff Learning Resource Center-is the central location for resources supporting the research needs of the JBU community.
 The library is an important part of the academic program at JBU and functions as a partner in the teaching/learning process.
 The main collection consists of over 120,000 items, including books, microforms, and DVDs.
 In addition, the library subscribes to more than 11,000 periodical titles, nearly all of which are available electronically.
 The library also subscribes to 80 electronic databases (full-text periodicals, online reference resources, and indexes).
 The library provides access to 13,000 e-book titles, including 400 online reference books.

 The professional library staff provides research and reference services to both individuals and groups, and efficient interlibrary loan services to the JBU community.
-The library facility includes large and small study rooms, a group research lab, quiet and comfortable spaces for reading, and a computer lab for student use.
+The library facility includes large and small study rooms, a group research lab, quiet and comfortable spaces for reading, and 35 computers for student use.

 In addition to resources in the main library, a number of materials are housed in four library branches.
 The Music Library, on the lower level of the Cathedral, contains music sound recordings, scores, and appropriate listening equipment.
 The Career Development Center Library, on the first floor of the Walker Student Center, houses materials related to vocational counseling and graduate school opportunities.
 The Construction Management Library, in the Balzer Technology Center, houses books and periodicals related to that discipline.
 The Soderquist Center for Leadership and Ethics Library is located in the Soderquist Business Center, and contains materials relevant to business and ethics.